KnyshBohdan/my_obsidian/Calculus/Functional Analysis/Banach Spaces.md

 ### Definition

 A Banach space is a complete normed vector space.
-Formally, a vector space VV over a field FF (usually RR or CC) equipped with a norm ∥⋅∥∥⋅∥ is called a Banach space if every Cauchy sequence in VV converges to an element in VV.
+Formally, a vector space V over a field F (usually R or C) equipped with a norm ∥⋅∥ is called a Banach space if every Cauchy sequence in V converges to an element in V.

 ### Properties